SEPrice/CRL/README.md

 # CRL
-Exploring the wilderness of Cave RUn Lake
+Exploring the wilderness of Cave Run Lake